jzerbe/jzerbe.github.com/_posts/2022-10-31-antitrust-price-fixing-data-privacy.md

 ### Prevention
 From a societal standpoint, stricter data privacy and sharing laws would prevent businesses from wandering into these legal grey areas.
-We could choose to limit businesses from using our data free of charge and level the playing field for all businesses regardless of technical acumen.
+We could choose to limit businesses from using our data free of charge and level the playing field for all businesses regardless of their technical acumen.

 From a technical angle, there are solutions like the one I sell which allow ethical data stewards to set limits on how data is used; yes I opted to be allowed to be contacted for marketing